HOME *

 GEAR--Things that keep the propeller turning while on the ground.

-GO-GETTER PILOT--A pilot whose wife makes the living and he has to go get her.
+GO-GETTER PILOT--A pilot whose wife makes the living and he has to

 GROUND SPEED--elapsed time driving from home to the airport.

-GROSS WEIGHT--Maximum permissible takeoff weight, plus two suitcases, 10 cans
+GROSS WEIGHT--Maximum permissible takeoff weight, plus two suitcases,

 of oil, four sleeping bags, four guns and the groceries.